 Vanilla Cake Layers:

-- Preheat oven to 350°F. Line four 7 inch pans or three 8 inch round pans with parchment rounds, and grease with non-stick cooking spray.
+- Preheat oven to 350°F. Line four 7" or three 8" pans with parchment rounds, and grease with non-stick baking spray.

-- Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle attachment until fully combined.
+- Mix together 3 cups all purpose flour, 3 cups sugar, 2 1/2 tsp baking powder and 1 tsp salt in a stand mixer with a paddle attachment or hand mixer until fully combined.

-- Pour in egg whites, and mix on low until just incorporated.
-Mix in the sour cream on a low speed.
+- Pour in 1 cup of egg whites and mix on low until just incorporated.
+Mix in 1 1/2 cups buttermilk in two installments, on a low speed.

-- Bake for 34-35 minutes, or until a toothpick comes out clean.
-Allow the pans to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
+- Bake for 33-35 minutes, or until a toothpick comes out with a few moist crumbs.
+Allow the pans to cool for 10 minutes, then run a small offset spatula around perimeter of the pan to separate the cake from the pan.

-- Place cake layers into the freezer for 45 minutes, to accelerate the cooling process.
-Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.
+- Place cake layers into the freezer for 30 minutes to accelerate the cooling process.
+Once the layers are fully cooled, carefully flip the pans and remove the layers.

 Orange Creamsicle Ganache:

-- Place the white chocolate in a heat-proof bowl, and set aside.
+- Place 750 grams or about 2 bags of white chocolate in a heatproof bowl, and set aside.

-- Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
+- Heat 350 grams or about 1 1/2 cups of heavy cream in a separate heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.

 - If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
 Remove from heat.